 Through healthy leadership and community support, the Foundation is now in its 17th year and has provided over $1,200,000 in grants to teachers and schools.

 The Foundation raises funds from individuals, businesses, and civic groups in the community as well as alumni nationwide.
 Gifts of $1,000 or more entitle the donor to honor an individual, business or civic group by having the Foundation name a grant.
 Once a year, certified teachers throughout the school district are invited to apply for grants ranging from $200 to $3,000 for a project that will enhance student experience, complement the curriculum and demonstrate educational merit.
 A Foundation committee reviews the applications with the teacher's name and school removed.
-After input from the school administration and approval by the Foundation board, awards are presented in late spring of each year.
+After approval by the Foundation board, awards are presented in late spring of each year.

 For the 2013-2014 school year, we awarded 53 grants representing $70,000 in supplemental funds for projects and residencies during the school year and a $500 grant to each of the three West Hartford Teacher of the Year finalists.
 In addition, for the 2012-2013 school year we awarded a $10,000 Special Initiative Grant to Charter Oak & Smith School for the grant Virtual Vistas: Connecting our Classrooms to the World.
 This exciting grant will allow children to travel virtually across the globe to learn from subject matter experts from museums, science centers and other classrooms.